Volunteer in Sri Lanka with Projects Abroad

 Volunteer in Sri Lanka and teach sports to enthusiastic students who currently do not have access to a developed sports education.
 Sports may include volleyball, netball, football and athletics.

-Teach conversational English in coastal towns.
+Teach conversational English in coastal towns in Sri Lanka.
 Volunteers may work in primary schools, secondary schools or a local community centre.

 Help children and young adults become computer literate in rural Sri Lanka.
-You will show them how to use the main Microsoft packages and how to browse the Internet.
+As a volunteer, you will show them how to use the main Microsoft packages and how to browse the Internet.

 Animal Care Veterinary Medicine

-Volunteer on a Veterinary Medicine project and work alongside qualified veterinarians at a clinic and accompany them on field visits to farms.
+Volunteer on a Veterinary Medicine project in Sri Lanka and work alongside qualified veterinarians at a clinic, and accompany them on field visits to farms.

-Short-term specials for 16 to 19 year olds available in Sri Lanka
+High School Specials for 15 to 18 year olds available in Sri Lanka

-In Sri Lanka, volunteers work with children in care centers and kindergartens.
-You can get involved in helping children learn by organizing fun activities, playing sports, and painting and decorating classrooms.
+In Sri Lanka, volunteers work with children in care centres and kindergartens.
+You can get involved in helping children learn by organising fun activities, playing sports, and painting and decorating classrooms.